cyberdanus/my_helm_app/README.md

 **Amazon Cloud Account**
 - You have to loginin your Amazon Cloud Account
-- Create new Project
 - [Add billing on this Project](https://aws.amazon.com/premiumsupport/knowledge-center/tags-billing-cost-center-project/)

-**CLI `AWS`**
-- Some submodules use the [terraform-google-gcloud](https://github.com/terraform-google-modules/terraform-google-gcloud) module.
-By default, this module assumes you already have gcloud installed in your $PATH.
-- See the [module](https://github.com/terraform-google-modules/terraform-google-gcloud#downloading) documentation for more information.

-**Enable APIs**
-- In order to operate with the Service Account you must activate the following [APIs on the project](https://console.cloud.google.com/flows/enableapi?apiid=artifactregistry.googleapis.com,container.googleapis.com&_ga=2.89666075.1490439926.1658674592-2107436295.1657877440) where the Service Account was created:
-  - Compute Engine API - compute.googleapis.com
-  - Kubernetes Engine API - container.googleapis.com

 **Software Dependencies**
 - [kubectl](https://github.com/kubernetes/kubernetes/releases) >= 1.26.x